Questions & Answers

 - You must have a valid Social Security number.
 If you only have an Individual Taxpayer Identification Number (ITIN), you are not eligible for the homestead credit refund as a homeowner.

 - Your property must be classified as your homestead (main place of residence), and you must have paid any delinquent property taxes on your home.

-- Your net property tax on your homestead must have increased more than 12 percent from 2018 to 2019;
+- Your net property tax on your homestead must have increased more than 12% from 2021 to 2022;

 - The net property tax increase must be at least $100 and the increase must not be due to new improvements;